West Haven, Connecticut: Education

-West Haven is home to the University of New Haven, a U.S. Veterans Affairs hospital, and Yale Field, a baseball park for the Yale University teams and formerly the home field for minor league baseball teams.
+West Haven is home to the University of New Haven and a U.S. Veterans Affairs hospital.

 The Yale University athletic fields extend into West Haven.

+Yale Field, Yale's baseball park and formerly a minor league baseball park, is in West Haven.

-The Yale Bowl, the home field of the Yale Bulldogs, is in New Haven, near the West Haven border.
+The Yale Bowl is in New Haven, near the West Haven border.
+Yale's West Campus is also primarily in West Haven at the border with Orange.